 There are a lot of things to do on Cape Cod in the summer.
 Let’s narrow the list down to some classic seaside activities that are a must-do in this local’s opinion.

-I’m willing to bet money the following images come to mind when you think of a typical Cape Cod vacation.
+I’m willing to bet money that the following images come to mind when you think of a typical Cape Cod vacation.
 Walking Main Street in a quaint seaside village, sunbathing on the beach, mini-golf, and ice cream at night.
 Am I right?

-Cape Cod has grown and changed over the years since the heyday of seaside vacations in the 1950s and 60s, but I’m confident that these activities, and the everlasting memories they create, will be here forever.
+Cape Cod has grown and changed over the years since the heyday of seaside vacations in the 1950s and ’60s, but I’m confident that these activities and the everlasting memories they create will be here forever.
 They are all a critical part of the pure magic of summertime on Cape Cod.
 Generations of families have experienced and loved them for decades, and they will always be around.

-Can’t Miss Things to Do On Cape Cod in the Summer
+Classic Things to Do On Cape Cod in the Summer

 1. Play Mini Golf